Six D: History

 The band had previously done a number of events to publicise themselves this included a mini-school tour, street dancing performances in the streets of places such as Glasgow, Birmingham, London and Cardiff and interacting with fans on Facebook and Twitter.
 They also appeared on The Dance Scene on E! in two episodes, one recording the video for "Best Damn Night" and they also performed as the opening act for JLS and The Saturdays on their arena tour.

 The group's debut single "Best Damn Night" was released on 24 July 2011 and debuted on the UK Singles Chart at number 34.

+Before Six-D Disbanded, The group Released their 2nd single and Music Video Called "2 Seconds" and was released Sometime after July in 2011 and Never went into the UK Singles Chart.

 Split

-Following the release of their single the band hit a rough patch in their short career, as following the shut down of Jive Records the band were left without a record label, and Edmonds decided to leave the group in late 2011, and the group decided to split in January 2012.
+Following the release of their single the band hit a rough patch in their short career, as following the shut down of Jive Records the band were left without a record label, and Edmonds decided to leave the group in late 2011, and the group decided to split in January 2012, despite the group having recorded their debut album, including unreleased tracks "Your Love Found Me", "Earthquake", "Love Control", "Last One Standing", "Out Of Myself" and more.